intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

   * It is advisable to route camera and USB2AX cables in-between the Tower and UP Board.
 Address cable management and secure UP Board to the Tower plate with 4ea.
 M2.5x6 screws.

-  * Insert Wi-Fi USB dongle in UP board.
+  * Insert Wi-Fi USB dongle into UP board.